Supported file formats

 Shapefile

-The Shapefile file format should consist of at least 3 required files:
+The shapefile file format should consist of at least 3 required files:

 • .shp — feature geometry